Coconut Oil for Cannabis Cooking

 Directions:

-4. Bundle the broken-up flowers in parchment.
-Wrap this parchment pouch in foil or place it in an airtight, oven-safe silicone bag (I use Stasher)—place in a small baking dish.
+3. Bundle the broken-up flowers in parchment.
+Wrap this parchment pouch in foil or place it in an airtight, oven-safe silicone bag (I use Stasher), then put it in a small baking dish.
 Bake for 25 to 30 minutes.
 (After 20 minutes, roughly 70% of the THCA will be converted to THC; after 30 minutes, 80%.
 If this is your first time making edibles, I’d recommend a cook time that’s on the lower end of the range.)

-6. Using a grinder, grind the decarboxylated, cooled flowers.
-(You can also chop by hand with a knife and cutting board.)
-They should be ground to medium coarse—like coffee, not espresso.
+5. Using a grinder, grind the decarboxylated, cooled flowers.
+(You can also chop by hand with a knife and a cutting board.)
+They should be ground to medium—coarse like coffee, not espresso.
 Use the decarbed, ground cannabis right away.

-8. Set a fine-mesh strainer over a heatproof bowl.
-Pour the infused oil into the strainer and use a spoon to press on the solids to extract as much oil as possible.
-Let cool thoroughly and use immediately, or refrigerate it up to one month in an airtight container.
+7. Set a fine-mesh strainer over a heatproof bowl.
+Pour the infused oil into the strainer, then use a spoon to press the solids to extract as much oil as possible.
+Let cool thoroughly and use immediately or refrigerate it up to one month in an airtight container.